Completeness for the Complexity Class $\forall \exists \mathbb{R}$ and Area-Universality: Hardness of

-The \emph{splitter gadget} contains a central fixed square of area 1, where each side is adjacent to a triangle of area $\frac{1}{2}$, see \autoref{fig:split}.
 Each triangle fixes a flexible vertex on a line.
-These flexible vertices and their neighbors on the boundary of the splitter gadget are identified with the appropriate vertices in a variable gadget or a wire; this is how we connect the splitter with other gadgets.
-Observe that the value of one variable fixes the values of all variables by pushing the area circularly.
+These flexible vertices and their neighbors on the boundary of the splitter gadget are identified with the appropriate vertices in a a wire; this is how we connect the splitter with other gadgets.
+Observe that the value of one variable fixes the values of all variables.
+Indeed, since the non-fixed faces of the gadget are arranged in a circular way, it is straightforward to verify that all triangular faces must have exactly the same shape (up to translation and rotation).
 Note that each face area $1$ has exactly two flexible vertices which are forced to lie on specific segments.
 Thus if one of them is determined, clearly the other is also uniquely determined in a realizing drawing.
 Note that we may use the splitter gadget not only for splitting wires, but also for realizing turns.

 Now let us discuss gadgets for inversion and addition constraints.
 First consider an inversion constraint $X \cdot Y = 1$.
-The \emph{inversion gadget} consists of four fixed vertices $a,b,c,d$, two flexible vertices $v_x$ and $v_y$, and the edge $v_xv_y$, see Figure~\ref{fig:inv}.
+The \emph{inversion gadget} consists of four fixed vertices $a,b,c,d$, two flexible vertices $v_x$ and $v_y$, and the edge $v_xv_y$, see~\cref{fig:inv}.
 The fixed vertices belong to a unit square.
-By linking the inversion gadget with variable gadgets or wires, we can ensure that $v_x$ belongs to the segment $ac$ and $v_y$ belongs to the segment $cd$.
-Let $x$ be the distance from $c$ to $v_x$, and $y$ be the distance of $c$ to $v_y$.
-Suppose that these distances represent, respectively, the values of variables $X$ and $Y$ in the way described in the paragraph about variable gadgets; this is obtained by identifying them with appropriate vertices of such a gadget or a wire.
-Namely, the value of $X$ is $\lambda\cdot x$, and the value of $Y$ is $\lambda\cdot y$.
-To realize the area $1/(2\lambda^2)$ of the triangle $v_xv_yc$, the lengths $x$ and $y$ are forced to satisfy $xy/2 = 1/(2\lambda^2)$.
-This implies that the value of $X \cdot Y$ is $\lambda x \cdot \lambda y = 1$.
-Consequently, the inversion constraint is satisfied.
+By linking the inversion gadget with wires, we can ensure that $v_x$ belongs to the segment $ad$ and $v_y$ belongs to the segment $cd$.
+Let $x$ be the distance from $d$ to $v_x$, and $y$ be the distance of $d$ to $v_y$.